Ext groups in Homotopy Type Theory

 \subsection{Notation and conventions}

-Our setting is Martin-Löf type theory with higher inductive types (HITs) and a hierarchy of univalent universes, as in the HoTT Book~\cite{hottbook}, whose notation we generally follow.
-All of our groups, rings and modules are assumed to be sets.
-We write \(\Type\) for a fixed universe, and \(\Type_*\) for the universe of pointed types. \cref{sec:interpretation} has its own section on notation.
+Our setting is Martin-Löf type theory with a hierarchy of univalent universes, as in the HoTT Book~\cite{hottbook}, whose notation we generally follow.
+Univalence and function extensionality are taken as axioms, and are frequently used implicitly.
+The only HITs we require are pushouts and truncations.
+All of our groups, rings and modules are assumed to be sets (i.e., $0$-truncated).
+We write \(\Type\) for a fixed universe, and \(\Type_*\) for the universe of pointed types. \cref{sec:interpretation} has its own paragraph on notation.

 \addtocontents{toc}{\SkipTocEntry}